asiedubrempong/fastai-experiments/README.md

 # fastai experiments
-> I'm currently taking the ongoing (yet to be released) verstion of the fastai course and also reading the fastai [book](https://github.com/fastai/fastbook) alongside.
+> I'm currently taking the ongoing (yet to be released) version of the fastai course and also reading the fastai [book](https://github.com/fastai/fastbook) alongside.
 This repository contains experiments and personal projects that I would be working on as I go through the course.

 ## Projects